Published on July 22nd, 2014 | by Peter Young0

 Instructions: how to install a water efficient shower head

 1. Remove your old shower head.
-To do this, simply turn the entire unit to the left.
+To do this, simply turn the entire unit counterclockwise.
 If the old shower head doesn’t move independently of the water line, try using your wrench to get it started.
+If it is still stuck, don’t force it.
+Mineral buildup and gunk is holding it in place.
+To remove that, take some white vinegar, soak a paper towel with it, and wrap that around the connection area between the pipe and the old showerhead.
+Wait 15 minutes and it should come loose easily.
 Once it’s loosened, continue unscrewing the old shower head till it comes off completely.

 2. Apply a thin layer of teflon tape to the threaded end of the water line.
 Take your teflon tape and place a thin layer of it around all the threads in the water line.
 This will help to ensure a snug fit between your new shower head and water line.
 Once you’ve covered all the threads, take your scissors and remove any excess tape.

-3. Attach your new, more efficient shower head.
-Simply take the new shower head and screw it onto the threaded end of the water line.
-It doesn’t need to be much more than finger tight, so take your wrench and give it a slight turn to be sure it’s attached securely.
-Remember, turning it to the right will tighten it.
+3. Attach and test your new, more efficient shower head.
+Simply take the new shower head and screw it onto the threaded end of the water line clockwise.
+It doesn’t need to be much more than finger tight.
+Overtightening is not a great idea.
+So finger tighten it, test the water by turning on the shower, and if there’s no leaks, you’re good to go.
+If there are, maybe use your pliers to give it a slight turn to be sure it’s attached securely, and try again.

 Now all you have to do is stick to your daily routine, and in doing so you’ll use less water and electricity in the process.
 If you’re curious about other ways that you can save, check out this article on saving energy by saving water.